Geograph Britain and Ireland

 Geograph Britain and Ireland is a web-based project, begun in March 2005, to create a freely accessible archive of geographically located photographs of Great Britain and Ireland.
 Photographs in the Geograph collection are chosen to illustrate significant or typical features of each 1 km × 1 km (100 ha) grid square in the Ordnance Survey National Grid and the Irish national grid reference system.
-There are 332,216 such grid squares containing at least some land or permanent structure (at low tide), of which 280,037 have Geographs.
+There are 332,216 such grid squares containing at least some land or permanent structure (at low tide), of which 281,131 have Geographs.

 Geographs are being collected for all parts of Great Britain, Isle of Man and Ireland.
 The Channel Islands fall outside Britain's grid system, but may be geographed using their local UTM grid.

 The project is sponsored by the Ordnance Survey, and extracts from the OS Landranger 1:50,000 scale maps illustrate the grid square pages.
 Geograph Project Limited is a charity registered in England and Wales, and the name Geograph is trademarked.

 Contributions

 Photographs can be contributed by any registered user, although they must be approved by a panel of moderators before appearing on the website.
 The main aim of moderation is to make the site 'classroom ready' so that inappropriate images are rejected.
-All images are licensed by the contributors using the Creative Commons cc-by-sa 2.0 licence which permits modification and redistribution of the images under certain conditions.
+All images are licensed by the contributors using the Creative Commons Attribution-ShareAlike 2.0 Generic which permits modification and redistribution of the images under certain conditions.
 Contributors should be aware that they are granting everyone an irrevocable licence to use their image(s); it is very difficult to get an image removed once it appears on the website.
 Default photo resolution is a 1024 pixels long edge, with a minimum of 640 pixels and options for higher resolutions to be made available.

 The entire archive of images with RDF metadata is available for download via BitTorrent.

 As an incentive to increase coverage, participants are awarded a point each time they contribute the first photograph classified as a geograph to a grid square.
 There is, however, no limit to the number of images per square, and some squares have over 1000 images.

 Some participants combine geographing with other outdoor location sports such as letterboxing, geocaching, trigpointing, benchmarking, and peak bagging.